I Don’t Know How Many Times I’ve Said It

 I could go on like this for quite awhile, but instead I’ll just tell you what convinced me.
 As more people go grain-free a trend seems to be emerging: suppressed thyroid function resulting in hormone imbalances and metabolism dysfunction.
 Though Dr. Campbell-McBride says GAPS is not meant to be low carb (fruit, nuts, seeds, and winter squash are allowed), it’s easy to slip into a low carb lifestyle of mostly meat, veggies, and fats by default.
 I admit I have done that, and in the last couple months I’ve begun to feel more tired than usual.
 Excuses were easy to find (we’re planning a big move), so I ignored it.

-Then I read this post from Ann Marie and it just clicked: What worked for me at one point (starting GAPS) has changed as my health profile has changed (improved gut flora thanks to GAPS).
+Then I read a post called “GAPS Diet Myths” from Ann Marie and it just clicked: What worked for me at one point (starting GAPS) has changed as my health profile has changed (improved gut flora thanks to GAPS).
 My body is telling me it’s time for more carbs.
 Can I eat more carbs and stay on GAPS?
 Yeppers.
 Daniel is doing just that.
 He’s got it easy, though.
 He’s not a nursing mama!
 According to Dr. Campbell-McBride:

 We are all different; every one of us is a unique individual.
 So, ‘one size fits all’ never works.
 That is why we have such a bewildering number of various diets being proposed: high carbohydrate / low carbohydrate, high fat / low fat, high protein / low protein, all raw / all cooked, etc. etc.; and the interesting thing is that every diet suits some people and does not suit others.
 Why is that?
 Because ‘it takes two to tango’, which means that there is no such thing as a bad food per se or good food per se without taking into account a very important factor, who is eating it!
 Not only who is eating it, but what state that person is in.